Luke-Rickert/Ms_Manners_Chatbot/README.md

 HOW THE KNOWLEDGE SYSTEM WORKS

-The chatbot uses two data files:
+The chatbot uses the data file:

+cleanedInfo.txt — structured knowledge the bot uses internally

+This is created from the following file:

 info.txt — raw etiquette information

-cleanedInfo.txt — structured knowledge the bot uses internally

 The script dataFormater.py converts info.txt into cleanedInfo.txt, but only needs to run if cleanedInfo.txt is missing or outdated.